anthonynmh/switcheo-code-challenge/readme.md

-# Switcheo Code Challenge #1 #
+# Switcheo Code Challenge #1 Attempt#

-Note that if you fork this repository, your responses may be publicly linked to this repo.
-Please submit your application along with the solutions attached or linked.

-It is important that you minimally attempt the problems, even if you do not arrive at a working solution.
+My attempt at the Switcheo Code Challenge #1.

 ## Submission ##
 You can either provide a link to an online repository, attach the solution in your application, or whichever method you prefer.